Rajpratik71/linux-manPages/setleds.md

 OPTIONS
        -num +num
               Clear or set NumLock.
-(At present, the NumLock setting influ‐ ences the interpretation of keypad keys.
+(At present, the NumLock setting influences the interpretation of keypad keys.
 Pressing the NumLock key complements the NumLock setting.)

        -caps +caps
               Clear or set CapsLock.
-(At present, the CapsLock setting com‐ plements the Shift key when applied to letters.
+(At present, the CapsLock setting complements the Shift key when applied to letters.
 Pressing the CapsLock key complements the CapsLock setting.)

        -scroll +scroll
               Clear or set ScrollLock.
 (At present, pressing the ScrollLock key (or ^S/^Q) stops/starts console output.)

 BUGS
        In keyboard application mode the NumLock key does not influence the NumLock flag setting.

 SEE ALSO
        loadkeys(1)

                                                                                               24 Sep 1994                                                                                   SETLEDS(1)